nataliagcarvalho/customer_segmentation_e_commerce/README.md

 ![Captura de Tela (928)](https://user-images.githubusercontent.com/106877571/177341128-da81c112-c77c-481d-aab8-001d8738db82.png)

 Analyzing the number of emited recipes, we can see that the main client is in UK, which represents 89,82% of emited recipes.
-Once we compare the emited recipes in UK and ohter countries in a line graphic during the period of 1 year, we can take other great insight.
+Once we compare the emited recipes in UK and ohter countries in a line chart during the period of 1 year, we can take other great insight.

 ![Captura de Tela (929)](https://user-images.githubusercontent.com/106877571/177341812-28fcf8ab-29a0-48ab-90e0-260c4cc3d6ea.png)